nystephens/team-profile-generator/README.md

 # team-profile-generator
-A Node.js application that creates a simple webpage to store and display employee information.
+The Team Profile gnerator is a Node.js application that creates a simple webpage to store and display employee information.